-All students participating in study abroad programs with Murray State University must attend study abroad orientation in addition to completing an orientation Canvas course.
+All students participating in study abroad programs with Murray State University (signature programs and exchanges) must attend study abroad orientation in person.
+In addition, students must also complete and orientation Canvas course.

-ALL education abroad students complete the online Canvas Orientation.
-However, students studying on the following program providers do not attend the in-person orientation at Murray State.
+All Education Abroad students complete the online canvas orientation course.
+However, students studying on the following program providers DO NOT ATTEND THE IN-PERSON ORIENTATION AT MURRAY STATE.
 Inquire with your provider to complete your program orientation requirements.

 - International Business Seminar